London Passes: the passes to London

 It is a London Pass with a different model than the previous one: in this case you have to decide how many attractions to visit.

 So unlike the London Pass, it does not work based on how many days you select.
-The London Explorer Pass is based on how many attractions you want to see: 2, 3, 4, 5, 6 or 7.
+The London Explorer Pass is based on choosing the amount of attractions you want to see: 2, 3, 4, 5, 6 or 7.

 What does Explorer Pass include?